thewca/wca-regulations/wca-regulations_2012.md

     - A1b2) If the Stackmat time is available, it is the original recorded time.
 Otherwise, the stopwatch time is the original recorded time.
   - A1c) A competitor participating in an event must be able to fulfill the event's requirements.
 A competitor competing with expectation of a DNF result may be disqualified from the event, at the discretion of the WCA Delegate.
 - A2) Scrambling:
-  - A2a) When called for a round, the competitor submits his puzzle, in its solved state, to the scrambler and waits in the competitors area until he is called to compete.
+  - A2a) When called for a round, the competitor submits his puzzle, in its solved state, to the scrambler and waits in the Competitors Area until he is called to compete.
   - A2b) A scrambler scrambles the puzzle according to the regulations in Article 4.
   - A2c) After the scrambler starts the scramble, the competitor must not see the puzzle until the inspection phase starts.
   - A2c1) The scrambler shall place a cover over the puzzle that makes it impossible for any competitors or spectators to see any part of the puzzle.
 The cover shall remain over the puzzle until the beginning of the attempt.